 WHEN TO ARRIVE

 It’s a good idea to arrive at least 30 minutes before the concert begins.
 Allow plenty of time for parking.
-On arrival, enjoy a drink and grab a copy of the concert program.
+On arrival, enjoy a drink and grab a copy of rest, the CSO concert magazine.

 WHAT TO WEAR

 Dress up or keep it casual – whatever makes you feel comfortable!

 In classical music, silence is important and can heighten the emotional experience.
 Generally, the audience applauds at the end of a work (not between individual movements).
 If it’s your first time, take cues from the people around you.
 Please refrain from talking during the performance.

 Explore program notes, artist profiles and other content in rest, the CSO concert magazine.
 In 2022, rest will be complimentary at all CSO concerts (subject to availability).

 Pre-concert talks are a great opportunity to learn more about the music and enhance your experience of the performance.
 Details of pre-concert talks in 2022 will be made available via the CSO newsletter and online at cso.org.au in advance of performances.